Lunchtime Q & A Session, Tuesday, June 9: Managing Field Crews during COVID-19: What Actions Should Apple Growers Take?

 Upcoming Events

-Fire Blight Informational Series - Michigan Fire Blight Meeting
+Fire Blight Informational Webinar Series

-The team leading the national fire blight SCRI grant "Comprehensive Fire Blight Management for the United States" is hosting a March meeting (in person or virtual) as well as a webinar series.
+The team leading the national fire blight SCRI grant "Comprehensive Fire Blight Management for the United States" is hosting a webinar series.
 This multi-state series will address new research on best management practices for fire blight control.
-You are encouraged to attend these events which will provide cutting edge research recommendations into how to manage fire blight.
-Each session eligible for some DEC credits (see below for quantities, and bottom of article for direction on how to receive credit).